-The Lord’s "decease which he should accomplish at Jerusalem" affects Moses and Elijah as directly as it does us.
+The Lord’s “decease which He was about to accomplish at Jerusalem” affects Moses and Elijah as directly as it does us.

 The Kingdom of God consists of all of us, of all the godly regardless of the time period in which we have lived and served.
 God never changes.
 Christ never changes.
 Their way of dealing with mankind never, never changes.

 The Kingdom of God, of Heaven, is one Kingdom.
 It is the bringing of God’s will into the earth, the restoring of spiritual life to the dead material creation.

 New-covenant grace is not a different means of dealing with men; rather, it is a crown on all that has gone before.
 We are the beneficiaries of all the elect who have gone before us.
 We owe a very great debt to them, particularly to the Hebrew Prophets.